 Cozy up in the American Book Center

-The American Book Center in Amsterdam is considered by many well-traveled bookworms to be one of the best bookstores in the world, and I have to agree.
+Many well-traveled bookworms consider the American Book Center in Amsterdam to be one of the best bookstores in the world.
+And I have to agree.

-And don’t worry if you don’t read Dutch.
-The English book selection is enormous.
+Don’t worry if you don’t read Dutch.
+The books are in English!

 Spui 12, 1012 XA Amsterdam, Netherlands